 Each time a server accesses data from a disk or other persistent storage device, the server must wait for that access operation to complete before it can work with the data.
 The process of accessing data stored on a disk is, in computer terms, very slow.
 If the computer must communicate with the disk over a network, as is the case in a cluster network with shared disks, the access time is even slower.
-To speed up the retrieval of data from a storage device, the data used by the computer may be temporarily loaded or "cached" in memory that is local to the computer-typically in much faster dynamic random access memory (or system memory) that is internal to the computer itself....
+To speed up the retrieval of data from a storage device, the data used by the computer may be temporarily loaded or "cached" in memory that is local to the computer itself....
 Data is stored in the cache while it is used by the computer (or node), significantly speeding up processing involving the cached data.
 The computer returns data to the persistent storage device either at regular intervals or based on non-use of that particular piece of data.